Arash-Barabadi/ROS2/README.md

 # ROS2
 ## COLCON
-### to create your own ROS2 programs, you will need a build tool specific to ROS2.So this build tool is called colcon and is created specifically for the ROS2.
+### to create your own ROS2 programs, you will need a build tool specific to ROS2.
+So this build tool is called colcon and is created specifically for the ROS2.
 ### The installation procedure of colcon is as follows:
 ```bash
 sudo apt install python3-colcon-common-extensions